Guam: Ecology

+Guam is home to a diverse array of ecosystems, including coral reefs, deep seas, sea grasses, beach strand, mangroves, a variety of different limestone forest types, volcanic forests and grasslands, riparian systems, and caves.
+There are approximately 17 species of plant that are endemic only to the island of Guam, and many more that are endemic to the Mariana Islands.
+Numerous endemic insects have been described.
+There are approximately 29 land snails listed as endemic to the island of Guam, although many are now endangered or presumed extinct.

+Guam once hosted 14 kinds of terrestrial birds, 7 of which were endemic to Guam on the species or subspecies level, although all but one of the 14 are now extinct, extirpated, or endangered.
+Three locations on Guam (Guam National Wildlife Refuge, Cocos Island, and Mahlac Caves) have been identified as Important Bird Areas (IBA) by BirdLife International because they support populations of Micronesian starlings, Mariana swiftlets, Mariana crows, and Guam rails.
+The Guam rail became the second bird species to ever be downlisted from Extinct in the wild after a population was established on Cocos Island.
+Guam was home to three native bat species: the little Mariana fruit bat (Pteropus tokudae), now extinct; the endangered Pacific sheath-tailed bat (Emballonura semicaudata rotensis); and the endangered Mariana fruit bat (Pteropus mariannus mariannus).

-Guam has experienced severe impacts from invasive species upon the natural biodiversity of the island.
-These include the local extinction of endemic bird species after the introduction of the brown tree snake, an infestation of the Asiatic rhinoceros beetle destroying coconut palms, and the effect of introduced feral mammals and amphibians.
+Guam has experienced severe effects of invasive species upon the natural biodiversity of the island.
+These include the local extinction of endemic bird species after the introduction of the brown tree snake, an infestation of the coconut rhinoceros beetle destroying coconut palms, and the effect of introduced feral mammals and amphibians.

 Wildfires plague the forested areas of Guam every dry season despite the island's humid climate.
 Most fires are caused by humans with 80% resulting from arson.
 Poachers often start fires to attract deer to the new growth.
 Invasive grass species that rely on fire as part of their natural life cycle grow in many regularly burned areas.
 Grasslands and "barrens" have replaced previously forested areas leading to greater soil erosion.